 Scope can make or break a project.
 If you’re not keeping a finger on the scope of the project, it can quickly go off-track, messing up your schedule and depleting the budget.
 That is how many projects fail.

 Yes, scope management is one more constraint a project manager must master, but then project managers love making plans to overcome challenges.
 A scope management plan is just another meaty piece of the project that any project manager will love to sink their teeth into.

 After all, the project manager is tasked with ensuring that the project reaches a satisfactory conclusion.
 That cannot be done without having a scope management plan.
 But first, what is the project scope?

 What is Project Scope?

 Project scope is how a project’s goals and objectives are defined.
-Project scope lists those goals, what the deliverables will be, the tasks needed to make the deliverables, what the costs for that will be and the deadlines.
+The project scope statement lists those goals, what the deliverables will be, the tasks needed to make the deliverables, what the costs for that will be and the deadlines.
 It is, in fact, the parameters of the whole project.

 The statement of work is a cornerstone for project managers.
-It is a document that is constantly being referred to for help in making decisions in the project to keep within the defined scope.
-Changes are going to happen in a project but managing those changes to stay within scope must happen or threaten the success of the project is threatened.
+Changes are going to happen in a project, but managing those changes to stay within scope must happen or the success of the project is threatened.
 The scope of a project can only be changed by submitting a change request to the project’s change control board.